-The following adverse reactions have been identified during post-approval use of Telmisartan.
+The following adverse reactions have been identified during post-approval use of Telmisartan tablets.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to estimate reliably their frequency or establish a causal relationship to drug exposure.
-Decisions to include these reactions in labeling are typically based on one or more of the following factors: (1) seriousness of the reaction, (2) frequency of reporting, or (3) strength of causal connection to Telmisartan.
+Decisions to include these reactions in labeling are typically based on one or more of the following factors: (1) seriousness of the reaction, (2) frequency of reporting, or (3) strength of causal connection to Telmisartan tablets.

 The most frequent spontaneously reported events include: headache, dizziness, asthenia, coughing, nausea, fatigue, weakness, edema, face edema, lower limb edema, angioneurotic edema, urticaria, hypersensitivity, sweating increased, erythema, chest pain, atrial fibrillation, congestive heart failure, myocardial infarction, blood pressure increased, hypertension aggravated, hypotension (including postural hypotension), hyperkalemia, syncope, dyspepsia, diarrhea, pain, urinary tract infection, erectile dysfunction, back pain, abdominal pain, muscle cramps (including leg cramps), myalgia, bradycardia, eosinophilia, thrombocytopenia, uric acid increased, abnormal hepatic function/liver disorder, renal impairment including acute renal failure, anemia, increased CPK, anaphylactic reaction, tendon pain (including tendonitis, tenosynovitis), drug eruption (toxic skin eruption mostly reported as toxicoderma, rash, and urticaria), hypoglycemia (in diabetic patients), and angioedema (with fatal outcome).

-Rare cases of rhabdomyolysis have been reported in patients receiving angiotensin II receptor blockers, including Telmisartan.
+Rare cases of rhabdomyolysis have been reported in patients receiving angiotensin II receptor blockers, including Telmisartan tablets.

-Do not coadminister aliskiren with Telmisartan in patients with diabetes.
-Avoid use of aliskiren with Telmisartan in patients with renal impairment (GFR <60 mL/min).
+Aliskiren: Do not co-administer aliskiren with Telmisartan tablets in patients with diabetes.
+Avoid use of aliskiren with Telmisartan tablets in patients with renal impairment (GFR < 60 mL/min).

-When Telmisartan was coadministered with digoxin, median increases in digoxin peak plasma concentration (49%) and in trough concentration (20%) were observed.
+Digoxin: When Telmisartan tablets were co-administered with digoxin, median increases in digoxin peak plasma concentration (49%) and in trough concentration (20%) were observed.
 Therefore, monitor digoxin levels when initiating, adjusting, and discontinuing Telmisartan for the purpose of keeping the digoxin level within the therapeutic range.

-Reversible increases in serum lithium concentrations and toxicity have been reported during concomitant administration of lithium with angiotensin II receptor antagonists including Telmisartan.
+Lithium: Reversible increases in serum lithium concentrations and toxicity have been reported during concomitant administration of lithium with angiotensin II receptor antagonists including Telmisartan tablets.
 Therefore, monitor serum lithium levels during concomitant use.